Russell Stuvaints: Early life

-Stuvaints attended McKeesport Area High School where he played football for the Tigers under the guidance of coach George Smith.
+Stuvaints attended McKeesport Area High School in McKeesport, Pennsylvania, where he played football for the Tigers under the guidance of coach George Smith.
 He holds several school records at McKeesport.

-College years
+College career

 Russell attended Youngstown State University and was a student and a letterman in football.
 In football, as a junior, he was a second-team All-Gateway Football Conference selection and an Honorable Mention All-America selection.
 As a senior, he was an All-Gateway Conference Honorable Mention selection.